 Author: Sumintra Wood, MD (EM Resident Physician, Mount Sinai Hospital, New York, NY)

-Edited by: Alex Koyfman, MD (@EMHighAK); Brit Long, MD (@long_brit, EM Chief Resident, SAUSHEC, USAF)
+Edited by: Alex Koyfman, MD (@EMHighAK) and Brit Long, MD (@long_brit, EM Chief Resident, SAUSHEC, USAF)

 A 62 year-old man with a history of HTN, CHF s/p LVAD on coumadin is brought in by EMS after he passed out three times this afternoon.
 Currently the patient feels well, denying any chest pain, dyspnea, headache, or fever.